Anna Taylor, PhD

 Christian Faig, BSc

-Christian is originally from Calgary, Alberta and completed her Undergraduate degree at the University of Alberta in 2020.
+Christian is originally from Calgary, Alberta and completed his Undergraduate degree at the University of Alberta in 2020.
 Christian joined the lab as an undergraduate researcher where he investigated the role of the claustrum in chronic inflammatory pain.
-He has since joined the Pharmacology graduate program as a Master’s student and is co-mentored by Jesse Jackson (Physiology).
+He has since joined the Pharmacology graduate program as a Master’s student and is co-mentored by Dr. Jesse Jackson (Physiology).

 Elizabeth Sugiarto (BSc, Pharmacology)